Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Model systematics

 The plots in Figure~\ref{fig:avg_kT2_II} show the behavior of $\avekTsq$ as a function of $x_B$.
 As expected, $\avekTsq \approx O(\Lambda^2)$ is not \textit{a priori} negligible compared to the target and quark squared masses, $M^2$ and $m_q^2$.

-In Figure~\ref{fig:avg_k2_kT2_II}, we present a comparison between the average light-cone virtuality in the DIS process compared to the approximations $\vsqbar = 0$, $\vsqbar = \vsqbarnew$ [Eq.~\eqref{eq:vbarsq_new}], and $\vsqbar = \vsqbarnewT$ [Eq.~\eqref{eq:vbarsq_newT}].
-The last two clearly better approximate $\langle v^2 \rangle$ at large $x$.
-However, the light-cone virtuality only contributes at $O(1/Q^4)$ to the determination of the struck quark momentum fraction, see for example Eq.~\ref{eq:x_sol_fact_I}, and these non-zero choices for $\vsqbar$ have a minor impact on the calculation of the CF structure functions (see also below).
+In Figure~\ref{fig:avg_k2_kT2_II}, we present a comparison between the average light-cone virtuality in the DIS process compared to the $\vsqbar = 0$, $\vsqbar = \vsqbarnew$ [Eq.~\eqref{eq:vbarsq_new}], and $\vsqbar = \vsqbarnewT$ [Eq.~\eqref{eq:vbarsq_newT}] approximations.
+Claerly, the last two approximate $\langle v^2 \rangle$ at large $x$ better.
+However, the light-cone virtuality only contributes at $O(1/Q^4)$ to the determination of the struck quark momentum fraction, see for example Eq.~\eqref{eq:x_sol_fact_I}, and these non-zero choices for $\vsqbar$ have a minor impact on the calculation of the CF structure functions (see also below).

 In Figure~\ref{fig:avg_x_II}, we compare the average light-cone fraction $\langle x \rangle$ to the collinear choices collected in Table~\ref{tab:xapprox}.
 As already discussed in Section~\ref{sec:numerical_validation}, the choice $\bar x= x_B$ approximation provides an inaccurate description of the parton's longitudinal kinematics, while $x = \xi_q$ describes $\sim 95$\% of the light-cone fraction, with only minor improvements obtained when including non-zero virtuality $O(1/Q^4)$ corrections in $\bar x = \xiqnew$.
 Only keeping into account the partonic transverse dynamics through $\avekTsq/Q^2$ corrections in $\bar x = \xi_q$ can one obtain a fully accurate approximation.